marcioj/elixir_blog/README.md

 To start your new Phoenix application you have to:

 1. Install dependencies with `mix deps.get`
+2. mix ecto.create Repo
+3. mix ecto.migrate Repo
-2. Start Phoenix router with `mix phoenix.start`
+4. Start Phoenix router with `mix phoenix.start`

 Now you can visit `localhost:4000` from your browser.

+## Running tests

+1. MIX_ENV=test mix ecto.create Repo
+2. MIX_ENV=test mix ecto.migrate Repo
+3. mix test

 ## Notes